Bruges Christmas Market

 Wander over to the smaller square of Simon Stevinplein if you are looking for artisan crafts.
 Pick up a special souvenir at one of the many stalls showcasing hand-made gifts, like Christmas decorations.
 There is also a good range of food stalls here too.

-Minnewater means ‘Lake of Love’ and it is one of the most romantic spots in Bruges – and during the Winter Glow festival it is the location of a floating ice rink in the middle of the Minnewater lake.
+Always a popular place in Bruges during the Winter Glow festival is the ice rink, which is open every day during the event - even Christmas Day!
+You can't miss it - it's in Koning Albert I-park (King Albert I Park), a large municipal space in the south-west of the city centre.
 There is a Winter Bar next to the ice rink where you can regain your composure after skating, or get some Dutch courage before you take to the ice!

 There is plenty of things going on in Bruges to entertain the family while you’re there for the Christmas market.
-The ‘Light Experience Trail’ features 10 different light installations as you walk through the blue illuminated light tunnel, and is a really special experience for the children.
+The ‘Light Experience Trail’ features 10 different light installations around the city, and is a really special experience for the children.
 The kids will also love the special appearances from Saint Nicholas, the first by boat at the start of the Winter Glow festival, and then on December 6th, when he gives presents to the city’s children on Saint Nicholas Day.

 Winter bites and beverages